Computer security: Vulnerabilities and attacks

-A vulnerability is a weakness in design, implementation, operation, or internal control.
+A vulnerability refers to a flaw in the structure, execution, functioning, or internal oversight of a computer or system that compromises its security.
 Most of the vulnerabilities that have been discovered are documented in the Common Vulnerabilities and Exposures (CVE) database.
 An exploitable vulnerability is one for which at least one working attack or exploit exists.
+Actors maliciously seeking vulnerabilities are known as threats.
 Vulnerabilities can be researched, reverse-engineered, hunted, or exploited using automated tools or customized scripts.
-To secure a computer system, it is important to understand the attacks that can be made against it, and these threats can typically be classified into one of these categories below: